Kulltero/Rust.Community/docs/Bugs-Tips.md

 Outlines can go way beyond the basic use case of putting them on your square Panels. applying Outlines to Text can be a great way to make them stand out, for example when you can't control the background behind it.
 ![image](https://user-images.githubusercontent.com/33698270/215885917-4916ee09-a891-4609-82a4-51bb07881bde.png)

-> can you read this?
+> Can you read this?

 ![image](https://user-images.githubusercontent.com/33698270/215886796-346be279-2d8e-43c4-a28f-f740bcf50ff5.png)

-> adding a 1px outline with a darker color makes it much clearer.
+> Adding a 1px outline with a darker color makes it much clearer.

-Another advanced trick is stacking Outlines with lowered Opacity to create a staggered outline or glow/shadow effect. unlike **Visual** Components, the Outline Component doesn't derive from `UnityEngine.UI.Graphic`, meaning there's no limit on how many Outlines a Panel can have.
+Another advanced trick is stacking Outlines with lowered Opacity to create a staggered outline or glow/shadow effect.
+Unlike **Visual** Components, the Outline Component doesn't derive from `UnityEngine.UI.Graphic`, meaning there's no limit on how many Outlines a Panel can have.

 ![image](https://user-images.githubusercontent.com/33698270/215899049-e0aa0cd7-b607-466e-a0b7-0cfafa62bdae.png)